Home > Backup and Recovery Blog > Hyper V backup software tools. Best Hyper V backup solutions

 n-able backup landing page

-One more relatively unique example on this list is N-able Backup – a SaaS backup and recovery platform with Hyper V support.
+One more relatively unique example on this list is N-able Cove Data Protection – a SaaS backup and recovery platform with Hyper V support.
 It can also work with VMware systems and multiple different cloud services (Microsoft 365, for example).
 N-able can also act as a centralized management console for multiple sites or multi-vendor sites, and works with other cloud accounts.
 Both the data in backups and the data in the management console are encrypted with the AES-256 key, offering a safe and secure way to manage Hyper V backups.

 Bacula Enterprise